 “AT SUMMER COTTAGE”

 Often situated by river bank and forest, log cabins and cottages are an essential element in life of city people, providing a physical and mental getaway from the daily grind.

 This is the month to discover the strength of nomads and their bond with horses through events such as the Horse Herders’ Festival.
 It is a unique opportunity for visitors to watch the horsemen competing and demonstrating various everyday activities of horse herders.

-Eye-opening experiences are offered through the Tsaatan festival, the International festival of throat singing, and cross-country cycling tours.
-At these festivals you can rest in the home of a herder families and get a taste of nomadic lifestyle.
+An eye-opening experiences are offered through the Tsaatan festival, the International festival of throat singing, and cross-country cycling tours.
+At these festivals you can rest at the home of a herder families and get a taste of nomadic lifestyle.